twilio-samples/call-forwarding-voicemail-csharp/README.md

 ## About

-This app shows how to build a [basic IVR (Interactive voice response)](https://www.twilio.com/en-us/use-cases/ivr) system with C# and Twilio.
+This app shows how to build a call forwarding system with voicemail using C# and Twilio.

-The user will be offered a menu to select from.

-Use this application as a starting point to build your own basic IVR phone tree using C# and Webhooks.
+How it works:

+- Call is placed to your Twilio number
+- Your app checks the time
+- If the time is within the defined window, it will forward the call to another phone number
+- If it is not in the defined time window, it will record a voicemail

 ## Set up